 9. Virtual Disk Service is transitioning to Windows Storage Management API.

-10. Previous versions UI removed for local volumes.
+10. The UI for local volumes was removed from previous versions.
 StorAHCI, a Storport Miniport, supports serial advanced technology attachment (SATA) advanced host controller interface (AHCI) controllers in Windows and replaces MSAHCI, an ATAport Miniport.

 11. Windows 7 Backup and Restore deprecated.

 12. To advance the storage data movement, Microsoft has developed a new data transfer technology – offloaded data transfer (ODX).
-Instead of using buffered read and buffered write operations, Windows ODX starts the copy operation with an offload read and retrieves a token representing the data from the storage device, then uses an offload write command with the token to request data movement from the source disk to the destination disk
+Instead of using buffered read and buffered write operations, Windows ODX starts the copy operation with an offload read and retrieves a token representing the data from the storage device, then uses an offload write command with the token to request data movement from the source disk to the destination disk.
+Download Windows 8 Windows Server 2012 Compatibility Cookbook

 13. In Windows 8, Desktop Window Manager (DWM) is always ON and cannot be disabled by end-users and apps.